conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 [HOOK - conan-io/hooks/conan-center_reviewer.py] post_package(): [SHARED ARTIFACTS] OK
 ```

-As you can see, all the checks are non blocking and mostly informative.
+As you can see, all the checks are non-blocking and generally informative.
 There are recipe syntax checks and also license and binary format
 ones.

 See hook documentation: [conan-center_reviewer](https://github.com/conan-io/hooks#conan-center-reviewer)